-While leaving regulation of basic services to national policy, the FTA permits transborder provisioning of enhanced services virtually without restriction.
-Teleglobe Canada, Inc. ("Teleglobe") currently the monopoly international carrier until October 1, 1998, offers service on a nondiscriminatory basis to both facilities-based carriers and resellers, who may have direct access to its international gateways.
-Teleglobe's monopoly does not include transborder service to the United States, which is provided by facilities-based telephone companies and resellers.
-International simple resale of private leased lines to carry switched traffic is available to certain countries, such as the United States, United Kingdom, Australia, New Zealand and Sweden on a reciprocal basis.
+Canada.
+In Canada, telecommunications carriers are regulated generally by the CRTC which has enacted policies and regulations that include the establishment of contribution charges (the equivalent of access charges in the U.S.), deregulation of the international segment of the long-distance market, limitations on switched hubbing, ISR and foreign ownership rules for facilities-based carriers.
+Canada is expected to eliminate many of these regulatory restrictions by October 1998.
+Teleglobe Canada, Inc. ("Teleglobe"), which currently has a monopoly over international services until October 1, 1998, offers international carrier service on a nondiscriminatory basis to both facilities-based carriers and resellers, who may have direct access to its international gateways.
+The Company is not permitted to provide international services other than transborder service to the United States.
+The Company also is permitted to provide ISR of private leased lines to carry switched traffic to certain countries, such as the United States, the United Kingdom, Australia, New Zealand and Sweden on a reciprocal basis.
 Routing of basic intra-Canada traffic or basic traffic destined to third countries through U.S. facilities is, however, prohibited.
 Facilities-based long distance competition became a reality in 1992, when the CRTC mandated interconnection of competitive networks.

-Comprehensive telecommunications legislation, designed to further competition was adopted in 1993, and foreign ownership and control regulations followed soon thereafter.
-Significantly, today, resellers such as Primus are virtually unregulated by the CRTC.
+Despite these restrictions, Primus as a reseller is virtually unregulated by the CRTC.
 In order to enter the Canadian resale market, resellers need only to file a brief registration letter.
 Primus is a registered reseller in Canada and, as such, is authorized to provide resold Canadian long distance service without rate, price or tariff regulation, ownership limitations, or other regulatory requirements.

-As the global deregulatory trend continues, Canada is expected to adopt a deregulatory posture as demonstrated by the recent adoption of several CRTC decisions to open the local telecommunications market to competition.
+As the global deregulatory trend continues, Canada is expected to deregulate further as demonstrated by the recent adoption of several CRTC decisions to open the local telecommunications market to competition.
 Although these policies currently do not apply to foreign resellers such as the Company, this deregulatory trend will likely create new market opportunities for the Company to acquire facilities and expand its services as October 1998 approaches.

 COMPETITION.
 Long distance competition has been in place in Canada since 1990 for long distance resellers and since 1992 for facilities-based carriers.
 Since 1994, the ILECs have been required to provide "equal access" which eliminated the need for customers of competitive long distance providers to dial additional digits when placing long distance calls.
-In June 1992, the CRTC issued its ground-breaking Telecom Decision CRTC 92-12 requiring the largest telephone companies to interconnect their networks with their facilities-based, as well as resale competitors.
-The dominant Stentor group of companies including Bell Canada, offer both local and long distance services in the respective regions of each of its member telephone companies.
-Other nationwide providers are Unitel Long Distance Services Co., a competitive carrier in which AT&T has a 33% interest, Sprint Canada, and fONOROLA, Inc. Other long distance services competition is provided by a substantial resale long distance industry in Canada.
+In June 1992, the CRTC issued its ground-breaking Telecom Decision CRTC 92-12 requiring the largest telephone companies to interconnect their networks with their facilities-based as well as resale competitors.
+The dominant Stentor group of companies, including Bell Canada, offers both local and long distance services in the respective regions of each of the group's member telephone companies.
+Other nationwide providers are AT&T LDS, Sprint Canada and fONOROLA, Inc. Additional long distance services competition is provided by a substantial resale long distance industry in Canada.
 Although resellers such as the Company do not own facilities, they are able to provide the same range of domestic services and long distances as facilities-based carriers by leasing capacity and other services from the facilities-based carriers.

-The Canadian government had granted Teleglobe a 10-year exclusive monopoly over international traffic, which it provides for the most part as a "carrier's carrier."
-Teleglobe advised the government that its monopoly should be allowed to expire in April 1997.
-Based on Canada's commitment in the World Trade Organization Agreement on Telecommunications, Teleglobe's monopoly will extend until October 1, 1998, whereupon an international license regime will be adopted.
+The Canadian government had granted Teleglobe a 10-year exclusive monopoly over international traffic, which Teleglobe advised the government should be allowed to expire in April 1997.
+However, based on Canada's commitment in the WTO Agreement on Telecommunications, Teleglobe's monopoly will extend until October 1, 1998, whereupon an international license regime will be adopted.
+As a result, private telecommunications operators such as Primus may be allowed to provide international switched voice and other services.